Loch Crane (1922-2016)

 Loch Crane was born on December 21, 1922 in Pittsburgh.
-He arrived in Point Loma from Wyoming in 1929 with his brother Russ and his mother, who had moved the family there in searching of a better place to raise her kids.
+He arrived in Point Loma from Wyoming in 1929 with his brother Russ and his mother, who had moved the family there in search of a better place to raise her kids.
 Improved schooling was a priority for Mrs. Crane, and she had already taught her children to read herself.
 A young Loch Crane spent his time drawing incessantly and building the occasional boat with his own hands.

 While in Spring Green, Crane was introduced to the woman who would become his wife.
 Clare was one of a cadre of a young women invited to Taliesin to be fellows and companions for the Wright’s daughter.
 Mrs. Wright played matchmaker with Crane and Clare, a bond that has lasted to this day.

 Less than a year later, Crane made a life-changing decision.
 While working in the Taliesin drafting room, news came over the Fisher radio that Pearl Harbor had been bombed.
 The date was December 7, 1941 and Crane was only eight months into his fellowship.
 Despite instructions from Mr. Wright that all of his fellows must be pacifists and conscientious objectors, Crane and a few others wanted to fight for their country.
 While other apprentices were jailed for refusing to enlist, Crane signed up for the Army Air Corps and terminated his Taliesin fellowship in April 1942.

 Following his WW2 service flying B-25s, Crane stayed in Japan through1946 teaching “twin-engine advanced” pilots and overseeing some construction efforts as a Major – Director of Installations.
 While off duty, Loch spent his free time photographing, drawing and researching Japanese architecture.
 Many of the photographs he took would take later end up in a slide show for Mr. Wright and his colleagues back at Taliesin West.
 Crane says that when he pointed out the red-orange tips of beams extruding from Shinto shrines, Frank Lloyd Wright commented “…even they have copied me…!”
 While traveling through Kyoto, Nara and Isai, Crane began his understanding of Japanese culture.